Skip to main content

 B. Market Forces and Timing Decisions

-Even when lease terms allow for an increase, market conditions ultimately determine whether the Timing makes sense.
+Even when lease terms allow for an increase, market conditions ultimately determine whether the timing makes sense.

 1. Current Rental Market Trends in Tucson